shaimafikry/alx-system_engineering-devops/0x13-firewall/README.md

 sudo uwf allow [port or sevice name or port ranges 00:00/tcp]

 # how to redirect from port1 to port2
-1- first we make the ports allowed on the ufw
+1- first make the ports allowed on the ufw

 	sudo ufw allow (port1)